dcourtois/premake-qt/Readme.md

 How to use
 ==========

-Clone this repository some place where Premake will be able to locate.
+Clone this repository some place where Premake will be able to find it.
 Then in your project's Premake script, include the main file like this :

 ```lua